 Dependence vs. Addiction

 Physical dependence is not the same thing as addiction.
 You can become physically dependent but not suffer an actual addiction.
 In most cases, you’ll find addiction and physical dependence together.
 If you are dependent but not addicted, you may be able to taper your dose down over time to avoid withdrawal symptoms.
-However, addiction to the drug makes tapering is extremely difficult.
+However, addiction to the drug makes tapering extremely difficult.
 At Bayview Recovery, our addiction treatment programs help you every step of the way on the road to recovery.

 Prescriptions Can Cause Addiction

 Drug addiction affects people from all walks of life.
 Often people begin the road to addiction with a legitimate prescription and need for pain relief and find themselves addicted due to the euphoric nature of the drugs.
-Doctors prescribed drugs also have a false sense of security.
+Doctors prescribed drugs also have a false sense of security:

 “I can’t become addicted to this.
-My doctor gave it to me. it’s not like I’m buying drugs off the street.”
+My doctor gave it to me.
+It’s not like I’m buying drugs off the street.”

-Get Help With a Hydrocodeine or Codeine Addiction In Tacoma WA
+Get Help with a Hydrocodeine or Codeine Addiction in Tacoma, WA